argonne-lcf/user-guides/docs/ai-testbed/sambanova/running-bert-large-on-sn10-8r.md

     source /software/sambanova/envs/sn_env.sh
     ``` -->

-## Pretraining in data parallel mode
+## Pretraining in Data Parallel Mode

 **Note**: for the sake of the tutorial, we have precompiled the model and lowered the number of train steps to reduce the execution time.